How to Install Apache Maven on Debian

 Maven home: /usr/share/maven

-Method 2: Install Apache Maven Manually from Source
+Method 2: Install Apache Maven from the Binary Tarball

-Alternatively, this method downloads the latest Maven release directly from Apache, giving you access to the newest features before they appear in Debian repositories.
+Alternatively, this method downloads the latest Maven release directly from Apache and installs it under /opt, giving you access to newer features before they appear in Debian repositories.

 Step 1: Install Prerequisites

-Maven requires Java to run.
-Additionally, minimal Debian installations omit curl and wget by default.
-Install all prerequisites:
+Maven requires a Java Development Kit (JDK).
+Additionally, minimal Debian installations often omit curl and CA certificates, so install the prerequisites first:

 Once you install the packages, verify that Java is available: